Learning efficient backprojections across cortical hierarchies in real time: Results

 \subsection{Cortical microcircuit implementation}

-We now consider a particular implementation of PAL in the framework of dendritic cortical microcircuits~\cite{sacramento2018dendritic}.
+PAL is compatible with a wide range of neuronal models: the only requirement is that they implement a variant of the dynamics of Eq.~\ref{eq:LI_base_model}.
+For concreteness, we now consider a particular implementation of PAL in the framework of dendritic cortical microcircuits~\cite{sacramento2018dendritic}.
 This model has been introduced with biological plausible (error) signal transport in mind.
-Each microcircuit is defined by populations of two types of neurons, pyramidal cells and interneurons.
-These are organized in layers corresponding to cortical areas with a biologically plausible connection scheme, see Fig.~\ref{fig:mc_setup}.
+Each microcircuit is defined by layer-wise connected populations of two types of neurons, pyramidal cells and interneurons, see Fig.~\ref{fig:mc_setup} and Methods. and Methods.

-In absence of a teaching signal, pyramidal cells take the role of representation units, reflecting feed-forward activation.
-They receive bottom-up information onto their basal dendrites and top-down activity in the distal apical dendrite, integrating both signals in the soma in accordance with observations of layer 2/3 pyramidal cells~\cite{jordan2020opposing}.
-Pyramidal cells are modeled with a simplified three-compartment model with distinct basal, apical and somatic voltages~\cite{kording_supervised_2001,spruston_pyramidal_2008}.

-The interneurons in this model are present in the hidden layers, and aim to represent a copy of the activation of pyramidal cells in the layer above.
-Across layers, populations of pyramidal neurons and interneurons are arranged such that the number of interneurons in the hidden layers matches that of pyramidal cells in the layer above.
-Interneurons are modeled with two compartments, representing dendritic tree and soma.
-They receive lateral input from pyramidal cells in the same layer, and project back laterally to the same neurons.